Systems running smoothly at Singapore's checkpoints during temperature screening measures: Shanmugam

 SINGAPORE: Systems at Singapore’s checkpoints are running “smoothly” in the face of additional measures to guard against the spread of the Wuhan coronavirus, said Minister for Home Affairs K Shanmugam on Saturday (Feb 1).

-Speaking to reporters during a visit to Woodlands Checkpoint where he viewed various temperature screening measures, Mr Shanmugan said immigration officers have performed “exceptionally well”.
+Speaking to reporters during a visit to Woodlands Checkpoint where he viewed various temperature screening measures, Mr Shanmugam said immigration officers have performed “exceptionally well”.

 “I have to say our officers have performed exceptionally well, they have taken on the load ...
 At the same time, I think it’s been noticeable in the last few days that crowds have reduced, people are not travelling as much as well,” said Mr Shanmugam.